olensmar/serverless4j/maven-plugin/README.md

 Once configured as above you can create serverless functions/handlers in accordance with your target providers platform and build your project; the plugin will generate a serverless.yml file for your selected provider into the target/serverless folder during your build.
-Provided you've configured serverless for your provider you can use
+Provided you've configured serverless for your provider you can then use

 ```
 mvn serverless:deploy